 Connecting to Nature during COVID-19

-Resources for Parents and educators
+Resources for STUDENTS, Parents and educators

 Now more than ever, we need nature.
 Fresh air, exercise, and play bring a multitude of physical and mental health benefits including reduced stress and a stronger immune system.
 Nature helps us heal.
 It makes us and our children happier and more resilient.